Sober (BigBang song)

-"Sober" (맨정신) is a song recorded by South Korean boy band BigBang.
+"Sober" is a song recorded by South Korean boy band BigBang.
 It was released digitally on July 1, 2015 by YG Entertainment, as the third single from Made, being included in the single album D. "Sober" was written by Teddy, G-Dragon and T.O.P, and was produced by the first two with Choice37.

 Background

 The first poster of "Sober" was released on June 27, 2015, revealing the name of the song and the production credits.
 The single was released on July 1.
-The release was supported by a live countdown on Naver Starcast on June 30, 11 pm.
+The release was supported by a live countdown on Naver Starcast on June 30 at 11 PM, an hour before its official release.
 An exact verse that G-Dragon sings towards the end of "Sober" was actually first performed during the 2013 Mnet Asian Music Awards as a prelude to his song "Crooked".
 The music video was directed by Han Sa Min, who worked before with Bigbang on "Loser", "Bad Boy" and "Blue".